 \subsection{Overall Results}

-The results for each assessment requirements in \autoref{fig:sum} give a nuanced view on research progress in the field of event prediction methods, \janik{as the overall article shares vary across the assessment requirements.
-By applying a threshold $\lambda = 20$ \% (corresponds to 52 articles) on the $\sim$ assessment result, we get two sets of requirements: One set that contains requirements with article shares above the threshold (i) and another set that contains requirements below the threshold (ii).
+\janikrev{Detailed assessment results are reported in our online repository\supplementary.} The results for each requirement in \autoref{fig:sum} give a nuanced view on research progress in the field of EP methods, \janik{as the overall article shares vary across the requirements.
+By applying a threshold of $\lambda = 20$ \% (corresponds to 52 articles) on the $\sim$ assessment result, we obtain two sets of requirements: One set that contains requirements with article shares above the threshold (i) and another set that contains requirements below the threshold (ii).
 In set (i), existing work has proposed methods that meet the requirements \emph{probabilistic prediction}, \emph{RCA support}, \emph{output visualization}, \emph{explainability}, \emph{online conceptualization} and \emph{multiple sources}.
-The majority of methods} meeting those requirements emphasize the need for monitoring, causality, explanation, and visualization and acknowledge that relevant data is typically distributed over multiple data sources. \janik{In set (ii)}, existing work misses the requirements \emph{suffix prediction}, \emph{lifecycle prediction}, \emph{uncertainty quantification}, \emph{RCA visualization}, \emph{precise RCA}, \emph{joint RCs}, \emph{probabilistic quality}, \emph{matching} and \emph{data quality} to a large extent.
-Despite the very low shares of articles meeting the requirements \emph{precise RCA}, \emph{joint RCs}, and \emph{matching}, still some approaches fully meet them ($+$). \emph{Lifecycle prediction} is the only requirement with a $\sim$ as the best assessment.
+The majority of methods} meeting those requirements emphasize the need for monitoring, causality, explanation, and visualization and acknowledge that relevant data is typically distributed over multiple data sources. \janik{In set (ii)}, existing work misses requirements \emph{suffix prediction}, \emph{lifecycle prediction}, \emph{uncertainty quantification}, \emph{RCA visualization}, \emph{precise RCA}, \emph{joint RCs}, \emph{probabilistic quality}, \emph{matching} and \emph{data quality} to a large extent.
+Despite the very low shares of articles meeting requirements \emph{precise RCA}, \emph{joint RCs}, and \emph{matching}, still some approaches fully meet them ($+$). \emph{Lifecycle prediction} is the only requirement with a $\sim$ as the best assessment.